They say if you are not online, you don't exist.

 Absolutely.
 BigCommerce is an open-SaaS platform, meaning our technical infrastructure can be easily connected with an array of other applications through APIs.
 Our platform seamlessly integrates with external apps and can be integrated within larger technical ecosystems.

 For example, you can use our core commerce features for inventory management, payment processing, shipping, fraud management, and more, while using another technology such as WordPress or Adobe Experience Management to power your website's front end.
-Such setup goes by the name of headless commerce.
+Such a setup is known as headless commerce.

 On the other hand, if you need less sophisticated, but still robust design functionality, we deliver that too.
-Take our Page Builder — a drag & drop web page editing tool small business and Fortune 500 companies use to create attractive landing pages.
+Take our Page Builder — a drag & drop web page editing tool that small businesses and Fortune 500 companies use to create attractive landing pages.

 Using pre-made design elements, you can rapidly prototype attention-grabbing and click-inducing product listings without writing a single line of code.
 Create interactive customer experiences, level up your content marketing game, and add new supporting pages to your sales funnel without calling the dev team.